If you wish to add or amend a word/phrase please submit your request using this online form.

 |This is a grade that may be given to a student if they are unable to complete part of their module assessment due to extenuating circumstances such as a short illness.

 Documentation is required, e.g. medical certificate, stating why they were unable to complete the module.

 Things to note:

 • The Programme Exam Board decides if the IX grade will be awarded

-• The IX grade can be entered via Gradebook by the module coordinator
+• The IX grade can be entered via Grade Entry (InfoHub) by the module coordinator

 • An IX is grade point neutral; it does not count towards the GPA

-• Outstanding work must be completed no later than the end of the subsequent semester
+• Outstanding work must be completed within two trimesters of the initial attempt

 • Credit is only awarded on completion of outstanding work – the IX grade can then be changed to the new grade

 • If the student does not complete the work then the IX grade will be changed back to the grade they would have received